-The new catalyst is made of gold-platinum (AuPt) nanoparticles, 2 to 3 nanaometer in size, and the new AuPt catalyst generates approximately 4.8 times higher oxygen reduction current per unit area than that of a commercial platinum catalyst.
-This success represents a large step closer to the practical use of fuel cells for applications requiring large current, such as power sources for automobiles and homes.
+The new catalyst is composed of gold-platinum (AuPt) nanoparticles, 2–3 nm in size.
+The new AuPt catalyst produces about 4.8 times higher oxygen reduction current per unit area compared to a commercial platinum catalyst.
+This success signifies a big step toward the use of fuel cells for applications necessitating large currents, such as power sources for homes and automobiles.

 Gold in Hydrogen Generation and Purification

-CO + H2O ¨ CO2 + H2
+CO + H2O → CO2 + H2

-Low temperature polymer electrolyte membrane fuel cells can only be operated on reformate mixtures after removal of CO from the fuel gas stream.
-Using a preferential oxidation (PROX) reactor, oxygen or air (equivalent to 0.5-1% oxygen) is injected into the fuel stream upstream of the reactor to preferentially oxidize CO to CO2, even in the presence of hydrogen.
+Low-temperature polymer electrolyte membrane fuel cells can only work on reformate mixtures after the elimination of CO from the fuel gas stream.
+A preferential oxidation (PROX) reactor is used to inject oxygen or air (equivalent to 0.5%–1% oxygen) into the fuel stream upstream of the reactor to preferentially oxidize CO to CO2, even when hydrogen is present.

 2CO + O2 → 2CO2

 Gold supported on metal oxides like TiO2, Fe2O3, and Co3O4 will catalyze CO oxidation at temperatures as low as −70 °C in the presence of hydrogen.
 When compared to commercially available Pt/ƒÁ-Al2O3 PROX catalysts, Au/a-Fe2O3 catalysts exhibit higher activity at lower temperatures.
 Luengnaruemitchai et al. found that Au/CeO2 catalysts were highly effective.

 In general, fuel cells have reached an impressive stage of development and are quickly expanding into various markets, and gold catalysts are making a substantial contribution to their success by offering technically better materials at lower costs.